SajjadNassirpour/Stability/README.md

 ##  On Duality of Stability and Capacity Regions in Intermittent Interference Networks
 These simulation codes are evaluated the results of the paper.
 Our simulations are done in Python through "Jupyter Notebook" software.\
 Simulation Codes contain following results:\
-1- Homogeneous Channel Setting\
-2- Non-Homogeneous Channel Setting\
+1- Non-Homogeneous Channel Setting\
-3- Stable Throughput Region When Capacity Region Is Unkown.
+2- Stable Throughput Region When Capacity Region Is Unkown.

-### Homogeneous Channel setting
-Ordinary Procedure\
-Modified Procedure

 ### Non-Homogeneous Channel setting
 Ordinary Procedure \